 With smaller employers, opportunities for progression are likely to be limited and career advancement will almost certainly mean moving to another company.

-Once you have gained enough experience it may be possible to set up your own specialist consultancy business.
-Or you may wish to become involved in training or research and teaching.
+Setting up your own specialist consultancy business is possible, with enough experience, or you may wish to become involved in training or research and teaching.